-After our snowy, Colorado Thanksgiving was over, I began pondering what I could do to make Christmas more real this year.
-With a daughter expecting her first baby the day after Christmas, this celebration had already taken on a fresher more tangible expectation.
-As I reread some of my treasured books on the birth of the Messiah, the “long-expected Jesus” And, the lyrics from songs such as this one that I sang as a child –
+After a beautiful snowy, Colorado Thanksgiving, I returned home looking forward to making Christmas more of what it was always meant to be.
+With a daughter expecting her first born son the day after Christmas, this celebration already had taken on a fresher more tangible expectation.
+As I reread some of my treasured books on the birth of the Messiah, the “Long-expected Jesus” And, the lyrics from songs such as this one that I sang as a child –

 “Come, Thou long-expected Jesus

 Born to set Thy people free

 Israel’s strength and consolation

 Hope of all the earth Thou art